Skip to content

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-Cleaning stucco is a delicate operation.
-Because stucco is textured, it traps dust, spiderwebs, and pollutants deep in the crevices.
-While a garden hose won't cut it, the wrong pressure washer can act like a sandblaster, stripping the paint, gouging the texture, and forcing water behind the waterproofing paper.
+Cleaning stucco is a highly delicate operation.
+Because the material is heavily textured, it naturally traps dust, spiderwebs, and airborne pollutants deep within its crevices.
+While a standard garden hose lacks the power to flush these contaminants out, utilizing the wrong pressure washer can act like a sandblaster—stripping the paint, gouging the cement texture, and forcing bulk water behind the waterproofing envelope.

-This guide moves beyond product reviews to explain the technical parameters (PSI and GPM) required to clean stucco safely.
-Whether you are prepping for paint or just doing spring cleaning, understanding the power of water is critical.
+This guide explains the technical parameters (PSI and GPM) required to clean exterior plaster safely.
+Whether you are prepping for a re-coat or performing annual maintenance, understanding the physics of water pressure is critical.

 Free Assessment